BDC Hamburger Icon

 • Better security: Phone taps are a thing of the past with VoIP.
 These networks can be secured with high-level encryption and identity management, so there’s no risk of protected information falling into the wrong hands.

 • Greater functionality: Previously, features like call queueing, hunt groups and music on hold required investment in an expensive, hard-wired PBX.
-VoIP platforms include these features, which can be controlled via easy-to-use web- or app-based dashboards.
+VoIP platforms include these features at better costs and they can be controlled via easy-to-use web- or app-based dashboards.

 VoIP system drawbacks